|

 Hello guys, Are these two senteces correct?
 The decision is yet to be made The decision has yet to be made Is so, is there any difference in meaning?
 Cheers, Greg

-- have been developed rapidly - WordReference Forums
+- developed vs have developed - WordReference Forums

 |